Chase Dealer Services - Setting the Pace Newsletter

 Chase Auto tests dealer floor plan product for subscription services

 The Germain Motor Company tests the concept in Columbus, Ohio

-“We buy from our stores, sell back to our stores, service and repair at our stores,” says Austin Germain, Brand Experience Manager for Germain Motor Company, explaining how the program is integrated into multiple parts of the business.
+“We buy from our stores, sell back to our stores, service and repair at our stores,” says Austin Germain, Brand Experience Manager for Germain, explaining how the program is integrated into multiple parts of the business.

 One of the challenges subscription presents is how to address the cost of vehicle depreciation.